 To remove an additional engineer, click the little arrow next to the engineer's name and select Remove from the context menu.
-The additional engineer is now displayed in italics.
-At this point you can still undo the removal by clicking Undo in the context menu and you can still assign the additional engineer to the ticket by clicking Assign in the context menu.
-As soon as you execute any other action, the additional engineer is removed for good.
+Click Yes to confirm the removal of the additional engineer.
+You cannot undo the removal once you confirmed it.